 If you want a more scientific take, here's a longer quote directly from the original paper on this study of over 1000 individuals:

 “In popular reports, “left-brained” and “right-brained” have become terms associated with both personality traits and cognitive strategies, with a “left-brained” individual or cognitive style typically associated with a logical, methodical approach and “right-brained” with a more creative, fluid, and intuitive approach.
 Based on the brain regions we identified as hubs in the broader left-dominant and right-dominant connectivity networks, a more consistent schema might include left-dominant connections associated with language and perception of internal stimuli, and right-dominant connections associated with attention to external stimuli.

 Yet our analyses suggest that an individual brain is not “left-brained” or “right-brained” as a global property, but that asymmetric lateralization is a property of individual nodes or local subnetworks, and that different aspects of the left-dominant network and right-dominant network may show relatively greater or lesser lateralization within an individual.”

 So, there's that.
 There was no actual research that confirmed left or right brain dominance, ever.

-Research done by Roger Sperry in 1960s on epileptic patients who had their brain hemispheres separated resulted in identifying where certain functions of the brain were located, but it was misinterpreted into the right-left dominance theory that we're still familiar with today.
+The source of the myth was research done by Roger Sperry in 1960s on epileptic patients who had the connective tissue between the brain hemispheres—corpus callosum—surgically severed.
+This resulted in identifying in which hemisphere certain functions of the brain were located in individuals with a serious brain injury.
+This was later misinterpreted into into the right-brain or left-brain dominance theory in healthy people that we're familiar with today.